stevedonovan/runner/readme.md

 hello dolly
 ```

-You can even - on Unix platforms - add a 'shebang' line to invoke runner:
+You can even -- on Unix/Linux and Mac platforms -- add a 'shebang' line to invoke runner:

 ```
 $ cat hello